ErpNetDocs/tech/modules/community/social-interactions/social-comments.md

 #### Important attributes:

-- **Data Object** - the data object being commented.
+- **Data object** - the data object being commented.

-- **Reply To Comment** - the comment to which the current comment replies.
+- **Reply to comment** - the comment to which the current comment replies.

 If empty, the comment is a root comment to the data object.

-Тhe Data Object always points to the root data object being commented (it does not point to a data object for a comment).
+Тhe Data object always points to the root data object being commented (it does not point to a data object for a comment).

-- **Comment Text** - comment contents in clear text.
+- **Comment text** - comment contents in clear text.

 > [!NОТЕ]
 > It is planned that text will be allowed to contain some mark-down constructs in the future.